spryker/spryker-docs/docs/dg/dev/internationalization-and-multi-store/howto-set-up-stores-with-multiple-locales.md

 This document describes the steps to consider when setting up stores with multiple locales.

-## Configure locales for store

 {% info_block warningBox %}

-With [Dynamic Multistore](/docs/pbc/all/dynamic-multistore/{{site.version}}/dynamic-multistore.html) installed, you can only add stores in the Back Office.
+With [Dynamic Multistore](/docs/pbc/all/dynamic-multistore/{{site.version}}/dynamic-multistore.html), you can only add stores in the Back Office.

 {% endinfo_block %}

+## Configure locales for store

 You can find the stores' configuration in the `config/Shared/stores.php` file.